google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-nipungarg.md

 * [GraphicsFuzz](https://github.com/google/graphicsfuzz/) for Code Coverage Scripts
 * [Vulkan Test Applications](https://github.com/google/vulkan_test_applications) for the new Sample and various maintenance fixes

-This report will describe the deliverables and results of the project over the summer in more detail.
+This report describes the deliverables and results of the project over the summer in more detail.

 ### GraphicsFuzz - Coverage Analysis Tools for Vulkan Samples